bernhardAxonIvy/doc/source/axonivy/what-axon-ivy.rst

 .. _axonivy-what:

-What is |ivy|?
+What is Axon Ivy?
 ====================

-|ivy| is a Process Automation Platform that simplifies and automates the
-interaction of humans with their digital systems.
+Axon Ivy is a Process Automation Platform that simplifies and automates the interaction of humans with their digital systems.
 The platform is typically responsible for the most precious business cases where companies produce value.
 Here is how we do it: